JoshuaEliTate/Regex/gist-RegexExpl.md

 grouping constructs are used to check multiple parts of a string by breaking the construct into sections (abc):(xyz) they have two functions, to capture or to not capture, and to not capture something you add a ? to the beginning of the expression inside the parentheses

 ### Bracket Expressions
-Bracket Expressions are used to respresent a range of characters that we want to search for, they can be used by individualy typing out what you would like to search for or you can put a hyphen inbetween letters or numbers to search through them, they will grab upper or lower case letters you can also grab negative character groups by putting a  ^ at the beginning of the bracket to search for things that dont include those characters
+Bracket Expressions are used to respresent a range of characters that we want to search for, they can be used by individualy typing out what you would like to search for or you can put a hyphen inbetween letters or numbers to search through them, they will grab upper or lower case letters you can also grab negative character groups by putting a  ^ at the beginning of the bracket to search for things that dont include those characters {a-c} (abc cab) {^a-c}

 ### Greedy and Lazy Match
 greedy matching means it will grab as many occurences of a specific pattern as possible

 some of them are as follows

-"*"  - Matches the pattern zero or more times
+"*"  - Matches the pattern zero or more times [a-c]* grab all charcters (adsfnoasdgnsdv asdfads)

-"+" - Matches the pattern one or more times
+"+" - Matches the pattern one or more times [a-c]+ would grab all letters that are a to c (acbbbca)

-? - Matches the pattern zero or one time
+? - Matches the pattern zero or one time [a-c]+[a-c]? grabs all characters a-c (abc acb a c b)

 {} - Curly brackets can provide three different ways to set limits for a match:

-    { n } — Matches the pattern exactly n number of times
+    { n } — Matches the pattern exactly n number of times ^[a-z]{3} must be exactly three letters (adb)

-    { n, } — Matches the pattern at least n number of times
+    { n, } — Matches the pattern at least n number of times ^[a-z]{3,} must be the same or more than three letters (adqs)

-    { n, x }—Matches the pattern from a minimum of n number of times to a maximum of x number of times
+    { n, x }—Matches the pattern from a minimum of n number of times to a maximum of x number of times\(\[a-z\]\+\) \\1 ^[a-z]{3,16} needs to be between 3 and 16 characters (saisdj)

 lazy matching means it will grab as few occurences as possible, and to do this you put a ? after the quantifier